RSDKModding/RSDKv4-Decompilation/README.md

 ### Compiling

-Compiling is as simple as typing the following:
+Compiling is as simple as typing the following in the root repository directory:
 ```
 cmake -Bbuild # add additional flags here
 cmake --build build